I brought five virtual women to orgasm in 15 minutes with OMGYES.

 How I brought five virtual women to orgasm in 15 minutes

-So part of the teaching process involves one of the subjects metaphorically sitting you down and guiding you into replicating the motions she uses to get herself to orgasm.
+So, part of the teaching process of OMGYES involves one of the subjects metaphorically sitting you down and guiding you into replicating the motions she uses to get herself to orgasm.
 I don’t know who animated the tactile labia that respond to your every prod, but that person is a wizard.
 Skin moves, women breathe, the clitoral hood squishes in response to increasing pressure; it’s marvelous.
 The feedback provided via voiceover is absolutely stellar as well – soft-spoken but clear, not overly sexy but managing to convey a kind of patient intimacy.

 The women are incredibly precise; asking for a clockwise capital D-shaped motion going down and alongside the clitoral hood or a sweeping side-to-side arc just above it.
 I was actually pretty inspired.
 Is it that easy to ask for what you want?
 I guess so if you know what language to use.